 That’s what I have to say, but here’s what the critics said.
 James Suckling said, “This shows florals and dried red cherries but there’s also lots of blueberry, spice box and eucalyptus character as well as ash and tar.
 Medium body, fresh acidity, fine tannins and a minerally finish.
 Drink now.”
 And Luis Gutierrez of the Wine Advocate said, “The juicy and fresh 2017 Altosur Malbec has moderate alcohol and good acidity, a constant across the wines from Sophenia.
 This is always young and perfumed after a few months in contact with oak staves.”

 What more could you ask for in a wine at this price?
-It’s a great deal at $11.99/bottle, but at $9.49/bottle, this is one to take to your next dinner party.
+It’s a great deal at $11.99/bottle — take it to your next dinner party.
 You’ll blow your guests away, and they’ll think you spent $20+.
 Stop by and pick some up soon — it will go fast.
 Until then, cheers to happy drinking and eating in Asheville.

 Owner/Operator at Table Wine